AlexBandurin/sentiment_analysis/README.md

 ## Project Overview

-The primary objective of this project is to develop a tool to monitor and interpret the sentiment towards a company using news text data using a Large Language Model (GPT) tool.
+The primary objective of this project is to develop a tool to monitor and interpret the sentiment towards a company using news text data using GPT language model.

 ## Phases of Development:
 <!---
 - **Data Collection**: Commencing the compilation of a comprehensive dataset comprising news articles, headlines, and other relevant textual content.
 This dataset might also include social media inputs like tweets to enrich the analysis.